-ASTRO’s Annual Meeting is the nation’s premier scientific meeting in radiation oncology and is expected to attract more than 11,000 attendees including oncologists from all disciplines, medical physicists, dosimetrists, radiation therapists, radiation oncology nurses and nurse practitioners, biologists, physician assistants, practice administrators, industry representatives and other health care professionals from around the world.
-Led by ASTRO President David C. Beyer, MD, FASTRO, the 2016 meeting is organized around the theme, “Enhancing Value, Improving Outcomes,” echoing growing calls from policy makers, physicians and patients for value-based health care.
-Dr. Beyer’s Presidential Symposium, “Prostate Cancer: Defining Value and Delivering It,” will feature Louis Potters, MD, FASTRO, and Jeff M. Michalski, MD, FASTRO, to highlight recent practice-changing landmark studies and current developments in the value-based care for prostate cancer.
+ASTRO’s Annual Meeting, the nation’s premier scientific meeting in radiation oncology, attracted more than 11,000 attendees in 2016, including oncologists from all disciplines, medical physicists, dosimetrists, radiation therapists, radiation oncology nurses and nurse practitioners, biologists, physician assistants, practice administrators, industry representatives and other health care professionals from around the world.
+Led by ASTRO President David C. Beyer, MD, FASTRO, the 2016 meeting was organized around the theme, “Enhancing Value, Improving Outcomes,” echoing growing calls from policy makers, physicians and patients for value-based health care.
+Dr. Beyer’s Presidential Symposium, “Prostate Cancer: Defining Value and Delivering It,” featured Louis Potters, MD, FASTRO, and Jeff M. Michalski, MD, FASTRO, who highlighted recent practice-changing landmark studies and developments in value-based care for prostate cancer.

-The four-day scientific meeting will feature presentation of nearly 2,400 abstracts, including more than 350 oral presentations.
-Three keynote addresses will examine various aspects of value in health care, such as safety, quality and access.
-Keynote speakers include Kathleen Sebelius, former U.S. Secretary of Health and Human Services (Monday, September 26); Thomas James Lynch Jr., MD, chair and chief executive officer, Massachusetts General Physicians Organization (Tuesday, September 27, 2016); and Jason Ragogna, general manager, SMS and Safety Alliances, Corporate Safety, Security, and Compliance, Delta Air Lines, Inc. (Wednesday, September 28, 2016).
-Concurrent with the scientific and educational program, more than 200 exhibitors will demonstrate the latest cutting-edge technology and medical device innovations for radiation oncology.
+The four-day scientific meeting featured presentations of nearly 2,400 abstracts, including more than 350 oral presentations.
+Three keynote addresses examined various aspects of value in health care; speakers included Kathleen Sebelius, former U.S. Secretary of Health and Human Services (Monday, September 26); Thomas James Lynch Jr., MD, chair and chief executive officer, Massachusetts General Physicians Organization (Tuesday, September 27, 2016); and Jason Ragogna, general manager, SMS and Safety Alliances, Corporate Safety, Security, and Compliance, Delta Air Lines, Inc. (Wednesday, September 28, 2016).
+Concurrent with the scientific and educational program, more than 200 exhibitors demonstrated the latest cutting-edge technology and medical device innovations for radiation oncology.

 Registered press are welcome in the on-site press office, located in room 151A of the Boston Convention and Exhibition Center.
-The on-site press office will be open during the following hours (all EST):
+The on-site press office will be open during the following hours (all Eastern time):

-Media inquiries and questions about the press program and press office may be directed to Liz Gardner, Media Relations Manager for ASTRO, 703-286-1600.
+Media inquiries and questions about the press program and press office may be directed to ASTRO's media relations team at 703-286-1600.

 All abstracts to be presented at ASTRO’s 58th Annual Meeting, September 25-28, 2016, are embargoed until the date and time of scientific presentation or presentation at an ASTRO news briefing, whichever occurs first.
 The embargo policy applies to all abstracts regardless of whether information is obtained from another source.
 Failure to abide by the embargo policy may result in suspension of credentials at ASTRO’s 2016 Annual Meeting as well as future meetings and may also impact the ability to receive advance media materials for future meetings.
-If you have any questions about the embargo policy, please contact ASTRO’s Media Relations Manager, Liz Gardner at 703-286-1600.
+If you have any questions about the embargo policy, please contact ASTRO's media relations team at 703-286-1600.

 The full text of the abstracts selected for oral and poster presentation are available on the Annual Meeting Online Conference Planner and ASTROmobile beginning Sunday, September 25, 2016.
 All abstracts will be published in a supplement of the International Journal of Radiation Oncology•Biology•Physics (www.redjournal.org).